NeuralMMO/neuralmmo.github.io/rst/game_wiki.rst

  - Range beats Mage
  - Mage beats Melee

-Attack range is *the same 3 tiles* for all styles, full sweep view.
+Attack range is 3 tiles for all styles.
+This is a 7 by 7 square centered on the attacker.

-**Insert Image**

 .. tab-set::

     .. tab-item:: Choosing attack style

-        The attacker can select the skill strongest against the target's main skill.
-This increases the attack damage by 50%.
+        The attacker can select the combat skill strongest against the target's main skill.
+This increases attack damage by 50%.
 However, the defender can immediately retaliate in the same way.
 A strong agent with a higher level and better equipment can still beat a weaker agent, even if the weaker agent uses the attack style that multiplies damage.

     .. tab-item:: Armor